 If you use a patent attorney for your application, he or she can likely identify a patent illustrator and oversee the work.
 Patent attorneys don’t generally prepare these drawings themselves, apart from some specialists in the software industry who may self-prepare the schematics and flowcharts generally used in those applications.
 There are also now several online services where you can request and receive illustrations over the web, sometimes for as little as $25 per view.

 Technically, a non-provisional patent application can be filed without final drawings, but experts warn that this is never advisable.
 Although you can add drawings to an application after it has been filed, patent law contains rigorous restrictions on adding new “matter” to an application post-filing.
 Since the drawings are often the best tool at the applicant’s disposal to ensure the invention is fully understood, they should be submitted with the initial filing to ensure they are included as matter within the application from the beginning.
 This has the added advantage of better protecting your invention against later applications for similar inventions.

 Courts frequently look to the patent drawings submitted with the application as evidence of what “one of skill in the art” (other inventors) knew about the invention at the time the patent was filed.
 In other words, if you have good detailed drawings in your original application, then from that day forward it is harder for other inventors to claim they did not understand what your application was about and inadvertently filed an application for something similar.

 If you need help with a patent claim, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.